azngeek/dagster-tutorials/components.md

 # Autoload the component

 So to get the functionality to automatically register the components with the definition, we need to change the way, how definitions are loaded.
-As our plan is to migrate/refactor the service to a component and autoload it, we can use the `Definitions.merge` method to do it.
+As our plan is to migrate/refactor the service to a component and autoload it, we can use the `Definitions.merge()` method to do it.
+Take a closer look at, how the existing definitions-file needs to be modified.

 ```
+# definitions.py

 defs = dg.Definitions.merge(
     dg.Definitions(
         assets=assets,